meilisearch/documentation/learn/cookbooks/update_cloud.md

 Before creating your dump, ensure that your dump directory is accessible.
 By default, dumps are created in a folder called `dumps` in the configuration file directory: `/var/opt/meilisearch/dumps`

-You can then create a dump of your Meilisearch database using:
+Use the following command to create a dump of your Meilisearch database:

 ```sh
 curl \